NikolaiT/incolumitas/content/Society/where-is-the-world-headed-to.md

 Probably the most remarkable event in the past months was the chaotic retreat of the Western alliance from Afghanistan.
 NATO forces were 20 years in this extremely poor country and spend billions of Dollars to arm the Afghan army for nothing.
 The Afghan army succumbed in a matter of days to the Taliban.
 There was nothing but corruption in the Afghan army.

-I am not so interested in the specific case of Afghanistan (Rule: Never invade Afghanistan, [ask the Englishmen]()https://en.wikipedia.org/wiki/First_Anglo-Afghan_War), I want to discuss what can be concluded in general by this milestone event.
+I am not so interested in the specific case of Afghanistan (Rule: Never invade Afghanistan, [ask the Englishmen](https://en.wikipedia.org/wiki/First_Anglo-Afghan_War)), I want to discuss what can be concluded in general by this milestone event.

 US and NATO interventions are a thing of the past.
 The US won the cold war and intervened with boots on the ground in many countries during that time (Somalia, Iraq, Afghanistan, Kuwait, Haiti, ...), but the war in Afghanistan was probably the last such extensive ground operation.
 The US will still defend it's allies such as Taiwan, but pro-active wars like that in Afghanistan are very unlikely to happen in the next 10 years and beyond that.

 China did not even try to hide that they were [talking with the Taliban even before the US retreat](https://www.nytimes.com/2021/07/28/world/asia/china-taliban-afghanistan.html).
 China will gradually take over the majority of economic relations in many countries that were depended on the western world until most recently.
 For the most part, the western world was not feared because of their military capabilities, but because of the necessity to cooperate economically with Europe & North America.
-China & Russia constitutes an alternative economical hemisphere to the Western World.
+China & Russia constitutes an alternative economical hemisphere to the western world.
 The promise that China gives to countries such as Iran, Afghanistan or many African countries is the following:

-We do not care about your political issues and how you rule your country.
+> "We do not care about your political issues and how you rule your country.
 We respect your internal affairs.
 All we want is to create a win-win situation by trading with you and investing in your country.
-China want's to interact economically with you, we don't have an interest to export our ideology and try to change your ethno-cultural system.
+China want's to interact economically with you, we don't have an interest to export our ideology and try to change your ethno-cultural system."

 If this promise turns out to be true, needs to be seen in the future.

 My assumption is that the world becomes more multi-polar.
 Whereas it could seem like the world is divided between Europe/US/Oceania/Japan on the one side and between China/Russia on the other side, that classification is way too simple.
 On the long run, Europe and the United States will lose influence compared to the rest of the world.
 But not because of a sudden collapse, simply because other nations are picking up in economic prosperity.

-In 2050, the US and Europe will stay play an important role in the globe, but there will be several more or less equal counterparts, such as China, India, Indonesia and some parts of Africa.
+In 2050, the US and Europe will stay play an important role in the globe, but there will be several more or less equal counterparts, such as China, India, Indonesia, Brazil and some parts of Africa.

 I don't think that we will see huge geopolitical shifts in the future.
 China and India simply want to prosper economically, there is no need to risk it all by invading Taiwan for example.
 The US will be gradually pushed back in the Pacific Ocean (Especially in the East and South China Sea), but this just seems to be the natural corrective.

 Europe continues to lose influence and the internal weakness of Europe will continue to manifest itself as it did when the second largest economy of Europe, the United Kingdom, left the alliance.
-There is a possibility that p[Poland](https://www.france24.com/en/europe/20210715-on-the-road-to-polexit-poland-pushes-back-in-battle-against-eu-rule) and [Hungary](https://www.dw.com/en/hungary-vs-eu-is-orban-striving-for-huxit/a-58934527) will leave next.
+There is a possibility that [Poland](https://www.france24.com/en/europe/20210715-on-the-road-to-polexit-poland-pushes-back-in-battle-against-eu-rule) and [Hungary](https://www.dw.com/en/hungary-vs-eu-is-orban-striving-for-huxit/a-58934527) will leave next.
 Turkey will never enter the European Union in the first place.

 ## Advance of Medicine & Technology